emilywoods/emilywoods.github.io/_posts/2019-06-10-omgclimate.md

 Possible aspects which could be covered by a company sustainability template are:

-- Travel
+A. Travel

     - Distinguish between necessary and required travel
     - Supporting alternatives to travel e.g. video calls, remote conferences
     - Supporting more environmentally-friendly option when possible, e.g. travel by train instead of flight, when travel time is less than X hours.
     - Including carbon offsetting in costs of travel

-- Merchandise/Swag
+B. Merchandise/Swag

     - Materials of production
     - Lifespan of merchandise

-- Energy consumption
+C. Energy consumption

-- Selection of vendors
+D. Selection of vendors

     - Transparency on environmental factors and emissions e.g. some cloud providers give information regarding which of there regions are powered by green energy, enabling users to chose green regions to host their infrastructure.

-- Food/coffee supplies
+E. Food/coffee supplies

 Additionally it was also highlighted that individuals can leverage their own power to highlight the importance of sustainability, even through actions such as asking vendors or at a job interview: "what is your sustainability policy?".
 By raising the question, you're highlighting it as a meaningful issue for you.
 Maybe receiving that question once won't trigger a company to take it seriously, but if they hear it enough times, maybe it will.
 <br><br>

 ---